 Timeline for the Art Contest

-- The Art will be judged in January 2021, virtually on Zoom.
+- The Art will be judged in late January 2026.

 - The judges include members and staff from The Maryland State Department of Education, the Maryland Developmental Disabilities Council, the Maryland Department of Disabilities, and The Arc Maryland.

-- An awards celebration for honorees will take place on Tuesday, February 9, 2021, during DD Day at the Legislature held either virtually online or in Annapolis.
-DD Day is a gathering of advocates with and without disabilities, Maryland Elected Officials, and the Governor’s Office.
+- An awards celebration for honorees will take place on February 18, 2026, during DD Day at the Legislature.
+DD Day is a gathering of advocates with and without disabilities, Maryland Elected Officials, and the Governor’s Office

 Additional Information

-The Arc Maryland has compiled links and information to our “Diversity Celebration Toolkit,” which you can access here, to help teachers and/or parents in preparing lesson plans and activities for students to celebrate the diverse capacities and abilities of all students.
-Any questions or for additional information, please contact Sharon Dols at The Arc Maryland, at sdols@thearcmd.org.
+The Arc Maryland has compiled links and information to our “Together We’re Better” Toolkit, which you can access here, to help teachers and/or parents in preparing lesson plans and activities for students to celebrate the capacities and abilities of all students.
+For questions or additional information, contact Sharon Dols at sdols@thearcmd.org.